nbsato/soiap/doc/instructions.md

 th_stress 5d-7 ! convergence threshold for the stress in Hartree a.u.

 force_field 1 ! force field
               !
-1: Stillinger-Weber for Si, 3: ZRL for Si-O-N-H, or !
-4: ADP for Nd-Fe-B
+1: Stillinger-Weber for Si, 2: Tsuneyuki potential for SiO2,
+              !
+3: ZRL for Si-O-N-H, 4: ADP for Nd-Fe-B, or 5: Jmatgen
 ~~~

 ### Sample 2: initial structure given by a CIF file